ZakariaBrahimi/SenaResearch/README.md

 # Sena Research Platform

 Sena Research is a platform designed to serve as an intermediary between students and university professors across all academic disciplines.
-Our mission is to deliver top-notch educational services, facilitating students in successfully navigating their academic endeavors.
+The platform's mission is to deliver top-notch educational services, facilitating students in successfully navigating their academic endeavors.

 ## Features